MatthiasHinz/MatthiasHinz.github.io/_projects/2017-03-31-containerit.md

 	docker_build(dockerfolder = getwd(), new_image = "image_of_my_analysis")
 ```

 `containerit` is still under development, but the core of it already works and was tested under Linux.
-In future it will hopefully become part of CRAN, the main repository of R extension packages.
-In the meantime it can be installed from GitHub.
+In the future, it will hopefully become part of CRAN, the main repository of R extension packages.
+In the meantime, it can be installed from GitHub.
 For further information, please have a look at the external links below.

 ### Exernal Links: